alliedmodders/amtl/README.md

     class MyObject : public Refcounted<MyObject>

-The object is instantiated with a reference count of 1.
+The object is instantiated with a reference count of 0, meaning it is illegal to call Release() without first calling AddRef.

 A few RAII objects are provided for automatically retaining and releasing references:

 * Ref<T>.
 Adds one reference upon construction and releases one reference on destruction.
 * PassRef<T>.
 Same as Ref<T>, except, when passed into a Ref<T> or into a PassRef<T>, the contained reference is NULL'd, rather than performing an unnecessary extra AddRef()+Release().
 PassRef<T>
   is intended only for return values.
-* Newborn<T>.
-If a newly allocated Refcounted object is stored into a Ref<T>, it will have one extra reference.
-When allocating new refcounted objects, they should be immediately wrapped in a Newborn<T> to prevent this.
+* AdoptRef(T).
+If an object is returned with an implicit AddRef, not using Ref or PassRef, then it is necessary to AdoptRef() when assigning into a Ref or PassRef.

 RefcountedThreadsafe provides the same accessors as Refcounted.
 However, the reference counting is performed using atomic operations, so that two threads racing do not accidentally result in a wrong